-Though the area is known for its rugged coastline and moss-laden rain forests, there is so much more to discover.
-If you find yourself in Seattle, you must spend some time away from it so you can see a bit of the rich landscape surrounding the entertaining city.
+Though the area is known for its rugged coastline and moss-laden rainforests, there is much more to discover.
+If you find yourself in Seattle, you must spend some time away from it to see a bit of the rich landscape surrounding the entertaining city.
 Below you’ll find 15 best weekend getaways from Seattle that will leave you craving to come back and explore more.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 15 Best Weekend Trips from Seattle

 3002 Mt Angeles Rd, Port Angeles, WA 98362, map

 Distance: 82.4 mi / 2 hr 35 min (map)

 Things You Can’t Miss: Hoh Rain Forest, Hurricane Ridge, Sol Duc Falls, Hall of Mosses

 What to Eat: Next Door Gastropub, BBG Blakeslees Bar & Grill, 8th Street Ale House

 Where to Stay: Port Angeles Inn, The Resort at Port Ludlow, Ambiance B&B